atedeg/mdm/docs/_docs/devops-techniques/quality-assurance.md

 ## Wartremover

-[Wartremover](https://www.wartremover.org/), as stated in its site, helps scala developers write safe and correct software by removing some of the language’s nastier features.
+[Wartremover](https://www.wartremover.org/), as stated in its site, helps Scala developers write safe and correct software by removing some of the language’s nastier features.

 Initially, we agreed on using all the built-in warts; however, during the development, we